 - Accept the offer of admission via the the application system.

 - The Admissions Office will send you an email with visa instructions and a link to the Duke Visa Services Request for Temporary Visa Form, Part II.
-You will be required to complete this form in its entirety and to follow the step by step process outlined in the Masters Program Important Visa Information document.
-Download important information on the process, including a fillable form to certify the sources and amounts of funding.
+You will be required to complete this form in its entirety and to follow the step by step process outlined in the email.

-- Send signature page, official transcripts, and all required documents to our Admissions office.
+- In the Visa portal, upload signature page and all required documents for our Admissions team's review.

 Processing your visa documents